Tools vs workflows

 • Tools — quick lookups, ad-hoc questions, embedding cited data into another conversation, programmatic integration where you control the flow.

-• Workflows (Team and Company) — when you need a defensible report: DPIA, regulatory gap analysis, threat model, tender review.
+• Workflows (seven types from Free up — threat model, gap analysis and its NIS2, DORA, CRA and EU AI Act variants, DPIA; the rest of the interview-grounded catalog on Premium; document-grounded runs on Team and Company) — when you need a defensible report: DPIA, regulatory gap analysis, threat model, tender review.
 The output is structured so reviewers and auditors can rerun any stage independently.